tlevine/dada.pink/notes/summer-2014-trip.rst

 my email.
 When I think people are okay with me putting it somewhere public, these addresses will probably also wind up on this webpage or in the aforemention travel schedule.

-I would also like to print out all of this information on Monday, 16 June while at work.